 JOHN BLACK LEE (1924-2016)

+Lee was born in Chicago IL and attended Brown University.
+After serving in WWII, he graduated Brown and worked as an apprentice carpenter for Walter Gropius in Chicago.
+Lee was recruited by Paul Schweikher, dean of the Yale School of Architecture, to join Schweikher & Elting.
 Moving to the east coast, Lee worked for Oskar Stonorov, followed by Eliot Noyes in New Canaan CT.
 Lee established his own practice, John Black Lee & Associates, in 1954.
-Lee married Clara Sprankle in 1949 and they had three children, John Black Lee, Jr., Mary, and Lydia.
+Lee married Clara Sprankle in 1949 and they had three children, John Black Lee Jr., Mary, and Lydia.
 Bio adapted from Wikipedia.
-2012 interview.

 1952 - The John Black Lee and Clara Lee House I, 729 Laurel Road, New Canaan CT.
 Sold in 1955 to John Morton Poole IV.
 Sold in 1964 to Kathlyn C. Thurrott.
 Sold to Tyrus L. and Kathryn V. Homewood.
 Sold in 1971 to C. Kleinsinger.
 Sold in 1977 to architect Donald Swisher who restored the house to Lee's original design.
 Sold in 1978 to Katrina Giuriata.
 Sold in 1991 to Suzanne Cerny.
 Sold in 1993 to Peggy S. McConnell who built a two-car garage and modified the deck.
 Sold in 1997 to Eugene A. and Roseanne C. Diserio.
 Sold in 2019 to Sarah Getto and William Pierce.

-1959 - The Frank T. and Anne B. Gray House, 1200 Copper Hill Road, Baltimore County MD.
-Sold for the first time in 2015 to Ryan Higgins.
+1959 - The Frank T. and Anne B. Gray House, 1200 Copper Hill Road, Baltimore MD.
+Sold in 2015 to Ryan Higgins.

 1960 - The Lydia Beckwith Lee House, aka Ravello, 367 Bluffs Edge Drive, Lake Forest IL.
 Built for his mother.
 Sold to William and Priscilla Billington.
 Sold in 2011 to Jeffrey Guenther Arlington.

 1961 - The Harrison DeSilver House, aka Pole House, aka System House, 128 Chichester Road, New Canaan CT.
 Designed with homeowner and architect, Harrison DeSilver.
 Built by Ernest Rau.
 House plans featured in Better Homes and Gardens, March 1963.
-Featured in Progressive Architecture and House and Home (July 1964).
+Featured in Progressive Architecture and House and Home, July 1964.
 This house was later made into a kit, published and marketed to be built with prefab parts.
 House won the AIA 1964 Homes for Better Living Award.
 Sold in 1969 to Donald R. and Barbara A. Homer who added a workshop in 1975.
 Sold in 1997 to Benjamin S. Thompson and Rebecca A. MacDougall.
 Sold in 2002 to Robert M. Pederson and Andrew Mersmann, who replaced the windows in 2006.
 Sold in 2011 to Philip G. and Natlie Louw.

-1968 - The Andrew P. Monroe, Jr. House, 131 Brookwood Lane, New Canaan CT.
+1968 - The Andrew P. Monroe Jr. House, 131 Brookwood Lane, New Canaan CT.
 Pool added in 1969.
 Small addition at the basement level under the cantilevered deck in 1971.
 The carport was enclosed to create a 2-car garage at an unknown date.
 Sold in 1988 to James M. and Susan Dillon.
 Sold in 1998 to Peter and Diane Thom.
 Sold in 2000 to Alan M. Engelson.
 Sold to Lindsay Burn and Spencer Grimes.
 Sold in 2018 to Donald DeFosset Jr.

-Sources include: 2009 New Canaan Modern Survey.
+Sources include: 2009 New Canaan Modern Survey; Inger Stringfellow.